Altinn/altinn-design-system/README.md

 ## Getting started

+### React version
+This project is using React 18, but we need to support applications that are still on React 17.
+This means you cannot use any React 18 features just yet.

 ### Node and Corepack

 We are using the latest LTS release of node, but minimum version 16.9.0, since we are using [corepack](https://nodejs.org/api/corepack.html).
 To enable corepack, execute `corepack enable` from the terminal.